nickangtc/nickang-blog-gatsby/content/blog/2017-11-15-algorithm-time-complexity-big-o-notation/index.md

 It's exactly the same concept, just applied to memory use (ie. RAM) instead of time.

-We talk more about time complexity than space complexity.
+Programmers tend to talk more about time complexity than space complexity.
 I think that's because our algorithms tend to run into runtime duration constraints than they do with reaching physical memory limits.

 I know this seems like I'm skimming over a large topic in itself, and that's because I am.